-Why A Test And Tag Phone Quote Is A Bad Idea
+Why Test And Tag Phone Quotes Are A Bad Idea

 “I need to get our appliances test and tagged.
-Can you give me an estimation of how much it would cost?”
+What do you charge to come out and do them?”
 We get asked this all the time.

 Unlike most test and tag contractors, we rarely give quotes over the phone or site-unseen.
 Please don’t be upset at us.
 There's a really good reason why you don’t want a phone quote and what you should be asking for instead.